Pavement (magazine): Special teen issue and other reports

 The second to last issue published in October 2006, entitled the "special teen issue" and subtitled "Lost Youth".
 The issue marked the magazines 13th anniversary of publication and was critisced by ECPAT who lodged a complaint with the censorship compliance unit.
 The complaint claimed that images of teen girls and one 10-year old were "legally objectionable".
 Editor Bernard McDonald said that the 10-year old was not sexualised "just as Anna Paquin was not sexualised when she appeared in the very adult film The Piano".
 The controversy led to bookstore chain Whitcoulls making the issue available only on request.
 The Office of Film and Literature Classification gave the issue a restriction to persons 13 years of age and over, however by the time the issue was classified it had sold out.

 Chief Censor, Bill Hastings felt there was a prima facie case to be answered, however, no action was taken and Pavement was cleared of any wrongdoing.

 The magazine had previously been reported to the censorship board for its February/March 1999 "Raw Talent" issue, which included a photo by Terry Richardson of a Japanese prostitute in a schoolgirl uniform; the issue was given an R16 restriction.
-Two further issues "Au Natural (February/March 2003)" (featuring a series of nudes) and "69" were submitted to the censor however were not deemed offensive.
+Two further issues "Au Natural (February/March 2003)" and "69" (Spring 2005) were submitted to the censor however were not deemed offensive.